There’s no good excuse to miss an alumni game. But for Todd Swarthout, exceptions are made.

 How did you end up at Humboldt and joining the team?

-Humboldt was the great outdoors, as rural as I could get from my home town of San Francisco and HSU being of a manageable student population of less than 3,000 students.
+Humboldt was the great outdoors, as rural as I could get from my hometown of San Francisco and HSU being of a manageable student population of less than 3,000 students.
 My lacrosse exposure was similar to Henry Lomeli’s story of passing the Lower Field, across from what was then the Natural Resources building, and seeing the guys throwing the ball around and knocking each other’s heads off.
 That was 1985.
 I had also seen a commercial once (was it Mountain Dew?) [editor’s note: it was Pepsi], with an attack (must have been an attack) diving over a defensive player and scoring.
 One or two practices and several days of throwing the ball against the racquetball wall near the Upper Field and I was hooked.

 What’s your favorite lacrosse moment?

 Take your pick, really.
 They include scoring my first goal against SFSU with my mother watching.
 She died later that year of cancer.
 Or my first hat trick against San Jose State.
-There was also one game against Sac State (bunch o’ holligans) when I was playing my usual crease attack and received that perfect pass in front of the goal from Mark Doodha.
+There was also one game against Sac State (bunch o’ hooligans) when I was playing my usual crease attack and received that perfect pass in front of the goal from Mark Doodha.
 He threaded the needle from behind the goal and I managed to hold on, despite a thrashing, and score — great moments of teamwork.
-That moment of collegial road-trip bonding between John Mahoney and I when we realised we had a common like and knowledge of muesli (this was the ’80s).
+That moment of collegial road-trip bonding between John Mahoney and me when we realized we had a common like and knowledge of muesli (this was the ’80s).
 Or the time I forgot Kerry Sheedy was cupless at practice and I nailed him in the nuts… Oohh you didn’t want to get on Sheedy’s bad side and he was justifiably pissed.
 To his credit, he did announce his absence of protection, but who forgets to bring his cup for LAX practice?

 What would you tell someone if they were thinking of going to HSU?